elastic/search-ui/README.md

 1. A user takes an action - like submitting a search box or applying a filter - using a Component.

-2. `SearchProvider` will then trigger an API call via the Connector you've configured to fetch search results.
+2. `SearchProvider` will trigger an API call via the Connector you've configured to fetch search results.

 `SearchProvider` is lightweight: